PaulleDemon/Email-automation/readme.md

 > This tool makes use if Jinja2 to render the emails, so any valid jinja syntax is acceptable

+## How it works?

+ 1. Configure a email id by clicking on email configuration link.
+ 2. Create a email template.
+Use Variables within enclosed brackets `{{}}` to personalize the email.
+ 3. Schedule the email, create followups.

 ## Self hosting
 If you want to self host it.